Sunchanghao/Landing/README.md

-# Landing
-UAV landing on mobile car based on vision
+# UAV landing on mobile car based on vision

 1. roslaunch px4 px4_car.launch
 Start the gazebo simulation and start the gimbal control.